mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 Such that `onChange` was called twice.
 At the first deleted character, and when data was complet again.

-In v6 The user can override the field section, so `onChange` is called at nearly every key pressed.
+In v6, user can override the field section, so `onChange` is called at nearly every key pressed.

 If you were relying on `onChange` to send server request, you might be interested by debouncing it to avoid sending too many requests.
 To do so please refer to the corresponding [docs example](/x/react-date-pickers/base-concepts/#server-interaction).